 Academic misconduct is any kind of cheating or attempt to gain an unfair advantage.
 Common types of academic misconduct:

-• collusion: inappropriate collaboration with other students
+• collusion: inappropriate collaboration with others.

 If you're accused of academic misconduct: